-The plaintext Critical Security Parameters (CSP) stored inside the module are the Master Tamper Key (MTK), the Key Encryption Key (KEK) and the Token/Module Variable Key (TVK), which is used to implement the auto-activation feature.
+The plaintext Critical Security Parameters (CSPs) stored inside the module are the Master Tamper Key (MTK), the Key Encryption Key (KEK) and the Token/Module Variable Key (TVK), which is used to implement the auto-activation feature.
 The MTK, KEK and TVK are stored in battery-backed RAM.
 The MTK and TVK are erased in the event of a tamper detection - either from the external tamper signal or removal of the card from the PCI-Express slot.
 The KEK is erased when a decommission signal is received.

-The module also senses and responds to out-of-range temperature and voltage conditions.
+The module is designed to operate between 0 and 65 degrees Celsius, and to sense and respond to out-of-range temperature conditions.
+The module also senses and responds to out-of-range voltage conditions.
 In the event that the module senses an out-of-range temperature or voltage, it will clear all working memory and halt operations.
 It can be reset and placed back into operation when proper operating conditions have been restored.